Garciat/garciat.github.io/_posts/2017-07-13-cpp-long-arrow.md

 date:       2017-07-13 19:10
 ---

-I came accross Ivan Čukić's [post on the long arrow operator](http://cukic.co/2017/07/12/the-long-arrow-operator-in-cxx/) for C++, which *jokingly* proposes the use of `--->`, `----->`, etc. for dereferencing nested pointer-like structures.
+I came accross Ivan Čukić's [post on the long arrow operator](http://cukic.co/2017/07/12/the-long-arrow-operator-in-cxx/) for C++, where he *jokingly* proposes the use of `--->`, `----->`, etc. for dereferencing nested pointer-like structures.

 Like most jokes, there's a nugget of truth behind it, and I decided to tackle the problem of nested structures with my own crazy C++.